isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

     <input type="checkbox" id="accordion5">
     <label for="accordion5"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">How will customers know that they can use the vouchers at my place of business?</span></label>
     <div>
-			<p>All participating merchants and hawkers are required to prominently display the CDC Voucher decal at their shopfront for visibility to customers.
-You will receive the decal upon successful onboarding.</p>
+			<p>All participating merchants and hawkers will be featured on go.gov.sg/cdcvouchersmerchants so residents can conveniently search for shops nearest to them.
+You are required to prominently display the CDC Voucher decal at their stall / shop front for visibility to customers.</p>
     </div>
 	  </li>
 <li>